-Have you been finding it hard to sleep recently?
+Have you been finding it hard to sleep?
 It might be a problem with your ears.
-The relationship between sleep and hearing loss is a complicated issue for the nearly 40 million Americans out there with hearing loss, and your hearing loss may affect your sleep quality more than you know.
+The relationship between sleep and hearing loss is a complicated issue for the nearly 40 million Americans.
+Your hearing loss may affect your sleep more than you know.

-For all the questions about hearing loss and sleep, perhaps the most intriguing one is this: Because hearing loss is generally associated with the inability to hear sounds, does hearing loss make it easier to sleep, or does the stress of hearing loss making it more difficult?
-We’ll attempt to explore this question below.
+For all the questions about hearing loss and sleep, the most intriguing one maybe this: Because hearing loss is often linked to the inability to hear sounds, does hearing loss make it easier to sleep, or does the stress of hearing loss making it harder?
+We’ll try to explore this question below.

 Is sleep important for our health?

-Sleep is extremely essential to your general health and well-being, and if you’ve had a week of bad sleep, you’re going to begin experiencing many adverse health effects as a result.
+Sleep is essential to your general health and well-being.
+If you’ve had a week of bad sleep, you’re going to begin having many adverse health effects as a result.
 You may be struggling with irritability and moodiness, and you may have trouble concentrating on your work, as well as staying alert when driving.
-The risk of complications like heart disease, elevated blood pressure, elevated cholesterol, and even diabetes is increased.
+The risk of issues like heart disease, elevated blood pressure, elevated cholesterol, and even diabetes is increased.

-Not only is it essential to get enough time to sleep to wake up rested, but it is also essential to achieve a state of deep sleep for a set amount of time.
-Sleep scientists argue that delta sleep, which is deep, dreamless sleep, is essential to maintaining memory formation, regulating mood, and achieving that feeling that you have had a good nights’ sleep.
+Not only is it essential to get enough time to sleep to wake up rested, but it is also essential to fall into a state of deep sleep for a set amount of time.
+Sleep scientists say that delta sleep, which is deep, dreamless sleep, is essential to maintaining memory formation.
+It also affects regulating mood and achieving that feeling that you have had a good nights’ sleep.